prakharmrsl/easypcceo.github.io/pages/league-of-legends-mouse/league-of-legends-mouse.md

 The answer is yes.

-The mouse ships with a 5,000DPI sensor.
+The mouse ships with a 5,000[DPI](https://smallbusiness.chron.com/dpi-switch-mouse-66055.html){: target="_blank"} sensor.
 The cursor was responsive, and my mouse movements were smooth.
 Additionally, its ergonomic design keeps my hand comfortable, even after hours of use.

 The mouse is especially well suited for League because of its six programmable buttons.
 If you’re playing LOL competitively, programmable buttons are important.